Evidence Trail Timeline: Owen Hamall 1841-1967 | BCG Case Study

 Phase 8: William Thornton Reconstruction

-Focused investigation into William Thornton's life: 1880 census co-residence with Owen, William's own family (wife Mary Lynch, three children all died young), William's 1886 cemetery plot purchase, 1900 death in Metropolis IL (exposure), newspaper obituary.
+Focused investigation into William Thornton's life: 1880 census co-residence with Owen, William's own family (wife Mary Lynch, three children all died young), 1900 death in Metropolis IL (exposure), burial at Calvary Cemetery Section T. Massac County Clerk confirmed no death certificate located.
 Parallel family tragedy documented.

 March 2024